Robert GODES

 associated with both loading current and quantum current.
 For

-any given reactor using a quantum current to activate the core,
+any given reactor using a quantum current to activate the

-temperature/current operating point is indicative of changes of
+given temperature/current operating point is indicative of

-the core being monitored.
+changes of the core being monitored.
 The loading system power

 (voltage*current) for any given loading current level can also